Who controls your mind and the thoughts that occupy it?

-As said earlier We are subjected to a lot of information every day, coming through family, colleagues, teachers. radio, TV, newspapers, and of course, the social media.
+As said earlier, we are subjected to much information daily, coming through family, colleagues, and teachers, radio, TV, newspapers, and, of course, the social media.

 - Why let outside influences control your mind and your life?

-- Why let other people’s thoughts control your life and mind?
+- Why allow other people’s thoughts control your life and mind?

 - Do you want to be free to choose your thoughts, or do you prefer to enslave your to other people’s opinions and thoughts?